Skip to main content

 • was exposed to certain medication taken by the mother during pregnancy.

-What kind of mistakes lead to VKDB injury compensation claims?
+What medical negligence mistakes lead to VKDB injury compensation claims?

 It is recommended that all newborn babies receive vitamin K within 24 hours of birth.
 Parents who are considering refusing consent for their baby to receive vitamin K should be fully informed of the benefits of vitamin K and the risk of VKDB and the harm it could do to their baby.